jamesl1001/simpleslider/README.md

 About
 -----

-SimpleSlider is a slideshow script written using pure Javascript (no libraries).
+SimpleSlider is a responsive slider script written using pure Javascript (no libraries).

-All animations are done using CSS3, which means to see the beautiful fades and slides you'll have to be using a modern browser, but it will still gracefully degrade for older browsers.
+All animations are done using CSS3, which means to see the beautiful transitions you'll have to be using a modern browser, but it will still gracefully degrade for older browsers.

 The project is open source; I accept suggested change requests.